Dear Robyn

 The painting is already there in the layers and my only job is to pay close enough attention to uncover it as it wants to be.
 I remember hearing Michelangelo’s “angel in the marble” idea and feeling like that summed it up perfectly.
 The music lays the foundation and I just follow directions until all of the angels are freed.

 Each painting is a draft and most parts will be painted over and over.
 But there are stories in every layer.
 Each layer informs the next and leaves pieces of itself behind peeking through.
 I try to take a lot of pictures because I find the evolution of the painting fascinating.
-Whenever I learn something new or see something I like online it goes in the next layer.
-The paintings are rarely done and most of them are continuous works in progress that can change at any time.
+At the same time there are so many layers never captured because I was so deep in the story and did not want to come out.

-A few times there have been paintings that hold pieces of the story so specific and meaningful that I can no longer paint over it.
+A few times there have been paintings that hold pieces of the story so specific and meaningful that I can no longer paint over them.
 That is one circumstance when a painting might be done.
 Not finished, just stopped.
+There are a few that I’m getting close to stopping now.

 Entries here might be lots at once and then few and far between.
 They might be stream of consciousness about what I’m seeing in the paintings in the moment.
 It could be casual emails just telling more of how the story came together.